farbodr/getting-and-cleaning-data/CodeBook.md

 + 5 STANDING
 + 6 LAYING

-The remaining columns are mean to std columns that where included in the original data sets.
-The content of these columns where not changed.
+The remaining columns are average of the mean and std columns that where included in the original data sets.